Bilingual Teacher Pathway

 As of September 1, 2015 the Bilingual Teacher Pathway program will only be accepting applications from candidates interested in teaching elementary education.
 Candidates interested in middle and/or high school teaching can apply to the Graduate Teacher Education Program (GTEP) with the ESOL endorsement.
 Please contact Lynda Pullen at email@example.com.

 Qualified candidates will be selected based on district recommendations and an application evaluation.
 Yearly cohorts (a cohort is a group of students that go through the program together) will not exceed 35 students and begin each fall term.
 To be eligible to apply to the BTP Program, you must:

-- Be employed either part-time or full-time by a school district that has an Intergovernmental Agreement with Portland State University.
+- Be employed ey a school district that has a Partnership Agreement with Portland State University.